SAP/luigi/container/public/README.md

 customElements.define('my-luigi-container', LuigiContainer);
 ```

-Having defined the tag you can now use the Luigi container as follows anywhere in your application:
+Having defined the tag, you can now use the Luigi container as follows anywhere in your application:

 ```
     <my-luigi-container